katheroine/php.lab/doc/code/operators/increment_decrement_operators.md

 [▲ Previous: Arithmetic operators](./arithmetic_operators.md)
 [▼ Next: Assignment operators](./assignment_operators.md)

-# Increment & decrement operators
+# Increment and decrement operators

 PHP supports *pre-* and *post-increment* and *decrement* operators.
 Those unary operators allow to *increment* or *decrement* the value by one.